MiguelbrmFreitas/sports-events-kotlin/README.md

 It has 3 modules, each is a layer:
 - app:
   - Entry point of the app and presentation layer
-  - Contains Activity, ViewModel, composables components, DI setup with koin, Application class to start DI, UI models and theme files
+  - Contains Activity, ViewModel, composables components, DI setup with koin, Application class to start DI, UI models, theme files and helper extension functions
 - domain:
   - Domain layer in pure Kotlin module with business logic
   - Contains Repository interface, domain models and use cases